When we’ll find out election results: Here’s what we know about swing states, ballot counting and more

 As the process became mired in litigation, the Florida Supreme Court ordered a hand recount of roughly 45,000 ballots that were recorded as not registering a clear choice in the presidential race (many because of what became known as “hanging chads”).
 But the Bush campaign succeeded in petitioning the U.S. Supreme Court to block the order, and the court ultimately reversed it.
 The result was a Bush victory in Florida, which handed the then-governor a majority of electoral votes, while Gore won the popular vote.

-Experts have said it is unlikely a similar situation, in which a Supreme Court decision directly shapes the race’s outcome, will unfold during this year’s presidential election.
+Experts have said it is unlikely that a similar situation, in which a Supreme Court decision directly shapes the race’s outcome, will unfold during this year’s presidential election.
 That’s because a number of rare circumstances would have to collide for it to happen, including a race that hangs on the outcome in a single state, a tiny margin of victory in that state, a considerable number of ballots where voters’ choices are unclear and a dysfunctional recount process.

 Ashlyn Still and Kevin Schaul contributed to this report.